-Speaking of gaming, Samsung are really emphasizing the gaming capabilities of the Note 20 Ultra.
+Speaking of gaming performance, Samsung is really emphasizing the gaming capabilities of the Note 20 Ultra.

 They have been working very closely with Microsoft, and you’ll be able to get Xbox Game Pass on here, which will allow you to play some really high quality games on the Note 20 Ultra, and you also have more RAM on the Note 20 Ultra, going up to 12 GB of RAM.

 On the iPhone 11 Pro Max, you just have 4 GB of RAM.
 Now this may not be noticeable, generally, but there are definitely situations where I wish that the iPhone had more RAM.